shahcompbio/data_management_docs/docsource/installation.rst

 Note: Verify that you can first log into the cluster where the data lake resides.

-Note: Verify that the mount is viewable via root for isabl_api webapp.
+Note: Verify that the mount is viewable via user account that's running isabl_api webapp and via the docker container ``docker-compose -f production.yml django ash``.

 Note: If the sshfs remote mount command does not work use argument ``-o debug,sshfs_debug,loglevel=debug`` to debug